 Payment Terms:

 The contractual relationship has been entered for an amount of XNR 1.5 Crores for 2 years.
-With the Condition that an advance of an amount of XNR 50 Lacs and remaining XNR 1 Crores with a yearly installments of XNR 50 Lacs.
+With the Condition that an advance of an amount of XNR 50 Lacs and remaining XNR 1 Crores with a yearly installment of XNR 50 Lacs.
 And in case delay in payment an interest of 24% from the date of delay.

 Brand Ownership:

-The animated workout and yoga training sessions developed by the animators were copyrighted in the individual capacity of the Animators and the license was issued in the name of the venture authorizing them to use the same for the purpose of the online application.
+The animated workout and yoga training sessions developed by the animators were copyrighted in the individual capacity of the Animators and the license was issued in the name of the Venture authorizing them to use the same for the purpose of the online application.

 Indemnification: